eInfraCentral/eic-operations/dockerSwarm/README.md

 ## Create Swarm

 If the network does not exist.
-	1. `docker network create -d overlay --attachable omtd-net`
+	1. `docker network create -d overlay --attachable eic-net`
 	2. `docker build . -t eic-postgres`

 Then create the infrastructure docker services with the `swarm-infra.yml` file.